Free FEDEX 2-Day Shipping Orders $100+

 Puppy Growth Chart by Month & Breed Size with FAQ - All You Need to Know

 Getting a new pup can be exciting!
-But it’s essential to adopt a puppy that will fit your home, lifestyle, and size of the family.
-It’s a good idea that you consult a puppy weight chart first so you can get a good idea what to expect as your cute, little furball grows up.
+But it’s essential to adopt a puppy that will fit your home, lifestyle, and the size of the family.
+This makes it a good idea that you consult a puppy's growth chart first so you can get a good idea of what to expect as your cute, little furball grows up.

-We get plenty of questions asking, “How fast do puppies grow per week?” or “Can you tell how big a puppy will get?”
+All the time, we get plenty of questions asking, “How fast do puppies grow per week?” or “Can you tell how big a puppy will get?”
+And a puppy weight chart is perfect for predicting a puppy's adult weight.

 Puppy Growth Stages Week By Week